malloc47/config/README.md

 graphical applications.
 Like OSX, Gnome isn't sufficiently customizable to make it match closely enough to work as I want, but thankfully Ubuntu has no trouble running i3 as an alternative window manager.
-This, however, creates problem: My i3 configuration in NixOS is generated via home-manager which would be running inside the container but running i3 on the host requires this configuration be made available outside the container.
+This, however, creates a problem: My i3 configuration in NixOS is generated via home-manager which would be running inside the container but running i3 on the host requires this configuration be made available outside the container.
 By consistently mounting the container's root filesystem (I use `~/lxc-share`), this can be solved